What is Tooth Decay?

 Legumes, vegetables like broccoli, avocados, and certain mushrooms (as an alternative to meat).

 Enamel is composed of up to 98% of calcium and phosphorous ions.
-These ions are further carbonated with Fluoride, magnesium, strontium, and lead.
+These ions are further carbonated with magnesium and strontium.
 It is therefore imperative to consume a diet containing all these micronutrients.

 Examples of such food items are: